 Vietnam is a popular travel destination with a range of attractions and pull factors luring both tourists and foreign nationals looking to work and live in the country.
-From the diverse natural landscapes of tropical beaches, caves and rivers to the cosmopolitan city lifestyle, there's a lot on offer.
-However, there are both advantages and disadvantages to be aware of before moving to Vietnam – though expats may also realise some surprising benefits and drawbacks after arriving.
+From the diverse natural scenery of tropical beaches, caves and rivers to the cosmopolitan city lifestyle, there’s a lot on offer.
+Understanding the pros and cons of living in Vietnam is crucial before making the move, although you may also realise some surprising benefits and drawbacks after arriving.

-At the end of the day, much of an expat's experience will be determined by their willingness to adapt to their new environment and their perceptions and responses to both the good and the bad.
-To help expats in their decision-making process, here is a selection of pros and cons of moving to Vietnam.
+At the end of the day, much of your experience will be determined by your willingness to adapt to your new environment and your perceptions and responses to both the good and the bad.
+To help you in your decision-making process, here is a selection of the pros and cons of moving to Vietnam.

 Cost of living in Vietnam